How to Create a Social Media Policy for Law Firms

 Uphold the firm’s marketing and public relations efforts

 Another benefit of a social media policy is supporting the firm’s marketing and public relations efforts by ensuring consistency of the firm’s brand voice.
 Whether your firm’s brand voice is authoritative, more casual, or something else, it should be consistent across all online and social media content.
-A social media policy for law firms will make that happen.
+A policy for law firms will make that happen.

-When creating your firm’s policy, it may be helpful to consult a sample social media policy for a law firm.
+When creating your firm’s policy, it may be helpful to consult a sample policy for a law firm.
 But keep in mind your firm’s policy needs to be customized to the firm’s current circumstances.
 To that end, the following are some key guidelines for creating your law firm’s social media policy.

 Employee usage policies